 As the owner of a stormwater system, you are responsible for ensuring that the system is operating properly in accordance to the Seattle Stormwater code.
 Seattle Public Utilities (SPU) may conduct on-site inspections to verify that your facility is functioning and maintained in order for you to receive or continue to receive credit.

 Learn more about:

 Typically, single family homes do not have stormwater systems that qualify for the Stormwater Facility Credit program.
 But you can still help improve water quality by installing green stormwater infrastructures.
-For information and technical assistance in installing green stormwater infrastructures on your property visit the Residential Rainwise program.
+For information and technical assistance in installing green stormwater infrastructures on your property visit the RainWise program.